The purpose of formalizing core values is to establish priorities. They also then

 #1 – Jesus is the center of our school.

-all things hold together” (Colossians 1:17).
-We want more children at our school because of
+hold together” (Colossians 1:17).
+We want more children at our school because

-generation of young Christians who believe that they indeed are the hope of the world through
+Christians who believe that they indeed are the hope of the world through Christ.

-Christ.
-How can we as a school ministry best encourage and equip our families to be the very
+How can we as a school ministry best encourage and equip our families to be the

 #3 – We value instructional excellence and growth for each of our teachers.